Yeatman51/team-profile-generator/README.md

 https://github.com/Yeatman51/team-profile-generator

-Video displaying the terminal functionality available with the link below (After clicking on the link click on the button to view Rafael to see the video)
+Video displaying the terminal functionality available with the link below (After clicking on the link below click on the button "View raw" to see the video)

 https://github.com/Yeatman51/team-profile-generator/blob/main/img/zoom_0.mp4